 What are Costus Plants?

 Costus plants are related to ginger and at one time were classified with them in the Zingiberaceae family.
 Now they have their own family, Costaceae.
 These plants are subtropical to tropical and develop from a rhizome that produces one flower on a spike.
-Costus plants are great for height in the landscape, as they can grow up to 6-10 feet (2-3 meters) tall.
+Costus plants are great for height in the landscape, as they can grow up to 6 to 10 feet (2-3 m.) tall.
 They are hardy to zones 7 through 12.

 Varieties of Costus